Advocate - Social Security Scotland

 ✨Tip Number 1

-Familiarise yourself with the principles of advocacy and the specific needs of the client groups you will be working with.
-Understanding the challenges faced by individuals with communication needs or mental health issues will help you demonstrate your commitment to supporting them effectively.
+Familiarise yourself with the principles of advocacy and the specific needs of the client group you'll be working with.
+Understanding the challenges faced by individuals in welfare and health care will help you demonstrate your commitment and readiness to support them effectively.

 ✨Tip Number 2

-Network with professionals in the welfare and social care sectors.
-Attend local events or online forums related to advocacy and support services.
-Building connections can provide valuable insights and may even lead to recommendations for your application.
+Network with professionals in the advocacy and social care sectors.
+Attend local events or online webinars to connect with others who work in similar roles.
+This can provide valuable insights into the role and may even lead to recommendations or referrals.

 ✨Tip Number 3